About Racial Justice NOW! DMV

 Finally, Zakiya has the first chapter in the upcoming book: ‘Lift Us Up!
 Don’t Push Us Out!
 Voices from the Frontlines of the Educational Justice Movement’ released on Beacon Press in August 2018.

 H.A.
-Jabar began working with Racial Justice NOW! in Dayton, Ohio in 2013 as a Communications Coordinator, assisting with press releases, web development, media relations devlopment as well as organizing youth and parents.
+Jabar began working with Racial Justice NOW! in Dayton, Ohio in 2013 as a Communications Coordinator, assisting with press releases, web development, media relations development as well as organizing youth and parents.
 He later became the interim Director and later RJN!’s Co-Director.
 Zakiya and Hashim lead RJN!’s work as a husband-and-wife team.
 Together they have achieved many wins for their community.
 Jabar is a certified paralegal and graduate of Arizona State University, where he was a NCAA All-American wrestler.